David Evans

 Family

-I live in Charlottesville, VA with my wife and two children.
+I live in Charlottesville, VA with my wife, two children, and mother-in-law.

 Our daughter, Dorina Michelle, was born in June 2012.
 She made her first original computer science contribution at only eight months old, discovering the non-equivalence of the Kleene-* and Kleene-X operators.
 Since then, she has been focusing on languages and inputs and outputs, but hasn't completely neglected theoretical computer science.